cabol/nebulex_redis_adapter/README.md

 [envoy]: https://www.envoyproxy.io/
 [twemproxy]: https://github.com/twitter/twemproxy

-## Using the cache for executing a Redis command or pipeline
+## Running Redis commands and/or pipelines

 Since `NebulexRedisAdapter` works on top of `Redix` and provides features like connection pools and "Redis Cluster" support, it may be seen also as a sort of